INSIGHT

 • Clear explanations and a transparent process

-• No pressure to proceed before you’re ready
+• No pressure to proceed before you are ready

 • Honest feedback on eligibility and realistic options

 A reputable broker should help you understand whether funding is realistic before encouraging you to apply.
-If you feel pushed before your questions are answered, that’s a warning sign.
+If you feel pushed before your questions are answered, that is a warning sign.

 Final Thoughts

 Commercial finance brokers can play a valuable role for UK SMEs by saving time, reducing risk, and improving decision-making.
-The right broker prioritises clarity and suitability over volume — and will be honest about your options, even if that means saying now isn’t the right time to apply.
+The right broker prioritises clarity and suitability, and will be honest about your options, even if that means saying now is not the right time to apply.

 FT